egor7/blog-1/csv/csv.md

 ![CSV meta-information by csvinfo](pic/csvinfo.png)

-Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc. Field `gr` short for *granularity* is particularly interesting as it gives hint how well the column values compresses and if it should be stored as enumeration (symbol in kdb+ parlance) rather than as string.
+Each row belongs to a column and each field stores some useful information about the column, like name (`c`), inferred type (`t`), max width (`mw`), etc. Field `gr` short for *granularity* is particularly interesting as it gives hint how well the column values compresses and if it should be stored as enumeration (symbol in kdb+ parlance) rather than as strings.

 You can control the number of lines to be examined for type inference by variable `READLINES`.
 The default value is 5555.
 The smaller this number the more chance of an inference rule to be coincidental.
 For example in sample table (that was also used in CSVKit tutorial) column `fips` matches the patter `HMMSS` for the first 916 rows, so we could infer time as type.
 The patter matching breaks from line 917 with values like `31067`.
 To disable partial file-based type inference, just change `READLINES`.